• TALS INSTITUTE

 Scientific Assessment of Tarwyn Park and Bungonia Farm

-by Paul Anderson BSc MSc Grad Dip
+Paul Anderson BSc MSc Grad Dip

 "Bylong Valley and Bungonia: two different geographical locations, two totally different starting conditions.
 Peter Andrews has implemented Natural Sequence Farming and proper water management, and I’ve seen the exactly same result in both locations in less than a year - the evolution of plants, the automatic transitioning from woody pioneering weeds to beautiful grass and clover.